mfl0p/FactSieve/README.md

 FactSieve by Bryan Little

-A BOINC enabled OpenCL standalone sieve for factorial prime factors n!+-1
+A BOINC enabled OpenCL standalone sieve for factors of factorial prime candidates of the form n!+-1

 With contributions by
 * Yves Gallot